A Mother’s Day Moment

 These are just a few of the tools to consider.
 What is more important is to understand that you are not “average” and you need to look at your family health history, both physical and mental as well as your personal financial situation to assess and ascertain what are the best avenues for your to pursue.

-My family is living all of this out in real-time.
-My 93 year old Aunty Kay is in her 3rd year at an assisted living facility.
+My family lived all of this out in real-time.
+My Aunty Kay lived to be 93 years old and spent her last years at an assisted living facility.
 She took the time many years ago to put the proper tools in place, blessing my immediate family to be there for her now without undue emotional, physical or financial burden.

 It is time to talk about the foreboding issues that can wreak havoc on families in a variety of ways.
 If you have aging parents – talk about what their concerns, hopes and current plans are.
 Discuss your own long-term care options with your adult children.
 Make sure you have the proper medical power of attorney paperwork in place as part of your planning process.
 Yes, spring is here!
 Mothers – enjoy your special day.
 Ladies and gentlemen, we all need to open our eyes to the winter that lies down the road.
 Ladies, it is imperative that we make the time to have the discussions, create a plan, and put the proper tools in place to give us peace of mind around how we want to care for ourselves and those around us we care most about.